Wide area application services: Overview

+Limitations

 WAN optimization appliances have traditionally limited IT when it comes to maintaining functions such as security, quality of service, visibility, and monitoring end-to-end transactions because they tend to cause problems for most network monitoring devices and tools.
 By design, WAN Optimization “confuses” performance monitoring systems by changing packet header data.

-Latest Release
+Latest release

 Cisco's latest WAAS software release, announced at the 2007 Cisco Networkers conference, is the industry's first solution for both end-to-end monitoring and acceleration of application traffic.